CTSRD-CHERI/cheribsd-getting-started/src/helloworld/README.md

 *Note:* as of this writing, GDB emits a large number of complaints like those below when loading files.
-They are mostly harmless and will be addressed in a future release:
+They are mostly harmless and will be addressed in a future package update:

 ```
 BFD: /lib/libc.so.7: unsupported relocation type 0xe802